defog-ai/defog-docs/docs/defog-python.md

 ```

 ### Update a glossary of terms for better instruction following
 You can use the update_glossary function in Defog to fine-tune instructions that the model can follow while generating queries.
+Note that this function **overwrites** the existing glossary, and does not append to it.

 An example of this is below:

 ```python
 defog = Defog()